antonioribeiro/glottosAdmin/readme.md

 ### A Home Page

-This is basically the Laravel PHP home page, to be translated using Glottos
+This is basically the Laravel PHP home page, to be translated online using Glottos

 ![home](http://puu.sh/5Co50.jpg)